 Joe’s Pond, a tranquil lake located in West Danville, Vermont, is lined with quaint cottages, vacation homes and docks and bracketed by numerous rolling hills.The pond is by far not the largest in the state.
-At 393 acres and just shy of 100 feet in depth, Joe’s Pond could be mistaken for just an ordinary body of water, but lined with colourful residences and ringed with serene byways and Lamoille Valley Rail Trail, it becomes exceptional.
+At 393 acres and just shy of 100 feet in depth, Joe’s Pond could be mistaken for just an ordinary body of water, but lined with colorful residences and ringed with serene byways and Lamoille Valley Rail Trail, it becomes exceptional.

 The first cottages began to appear along the shoreline in 1887 and by the turn of the 20th century, there were numerous residences, a dance hall, and a store lining the lake.